 - Wisdom teeth that are inaccessible for home care and hygiene

 - Preparing a patient for orthodontic treatment – this is not as common today.
-Expansion of the arch is usually preferable to extraction.

 The most significant short-term benefit associated with tooth extraction is the elimination of pain.
 If a tooth is severely decayed or an infection is present, removing the affected tooth almost immediately alleviates discomfort.
 However, it should be noted that further procedures are necessary to replace the extracted tooth.
 Leaving a gap is not a viable option as the other teeth tend to twist out of alignment to fill the space.